July 3 - 29, 2018 | Sheila and Hughes Potiker Theatre

 ACCESS Performance (ASL interpretation, audio description): Saturday, July 21 at 2:00 pm

 La Jolla Playhouse: The Orphan of Zhao.
-Perloff served as Artistic Director of A.C.T. for 20 years.
-Known for directing innovative productions of classics and championing new writing for the theatre, Perloff’s A.C.T. credits include Arcadia, Elektra and Racine’s Phèdre, as well as the American premieres of Tom Stoppard’s The Invention of Love and Indian Ink and Harold Pinter’s Celebration.
-Her playwriting credits include Luminescence Dating, Waiting for the Flood, Higher and Kinship.
-Prior to A.C.T., Ms. Perloff was artistic director of Classic Stage Company.
-A recipient of France’s Chevalier de l’Ordre des Arts et des Lettres and the National Corporate Theatre Fund’s 2007 Artistic Achievement Award, Ms. Perloff received a B.A.
+She served as Artistic Director of A.C.T. for 20 years.
+Known for directing innovative productions of classics and championing new writing for the theatre, her A.C.T. credits include Arcadia, Elektra and Racine’s Phèdre, as well as the American premieres of Tom Stoppard’s The Invention of Love and Indian Ink and Harold Pinter’s Celebration.
+Playwriting credits include Luminescence Dating, Waiting for the Flood, Higher and Kinship.
+A recipient of France’s Chevalier de l’Ordre des Arts et des Lettres and the National Corporate Theatre Fund’s 2007 Artistic Achievement Award, she received a B.A.
 Phi Beta Kappa in classics and comparative literature from Stanford University and was a Fulbright Fellow at Oxford.Carey Perloff Director

 Q. and A.: Martyna Majok, Putting Immigrant Lives on Center Stage

-The 6,500-square-foot Sheila and Hughes Potiker Theatre is the centerpiece of the first permanent year-round home for the Playhouse — the $17 million Joan and Irwin Jacobs Center.
+The third and newest of La Jolla Playhouse's theatres, the 6,500-square-foot Sheila and Hughes Potiker theatre is the centerpiece of the first permanent year-round home for the Playhouse — the $17 million Joan and Irwin Jacobs Center.